1-54 Art Fair Marrakesh: What to Expect, Why go Now!

-What better opportunity than to combine these two desires than to time our visit to Morocco to coincide with the Marrakesh edition of the 1-54 fair this year?
+What better opportunity than to combine these two desires than to time our visit to Morocco to coincide with the Marrakesh edition of the 1-54 fair?

 We had certain expectations of Marrakesh and Morocco in general, of course- more about that in a larger article.

-But the 1-54 Fair was both more and less then we’d expected:
+But the 1-54 Fair was both more and less then we’d expected; here’s our review and why you should go:

 154 main location entry with the fair’s gallery floorplan map